E-Angadi/AngadiWeb/README.md

       appId: "1:111111111111:web:111111111111111111",
     };
    ```
-7. Create a Razorpay account and generate the `key_id` and `key_secret` in test mode.
-Follow the guide [here](https://razorpay.com/docs/payment-gateway/dashboard-guide/settings/api-keys/).
-Paste this `key_id` in `src/config/configs.js` and both the keys in `functions/config.js`

-8. Complete the remaining changes with `src/config/configs.js` file like colors, title, description, etc.
+7. Complete the remaining changes with `src/config/configs.js` file like colors, title, description, etc.

-9. Replace the `public/imgs/logo.png` with your logo and if possible `public/favicon.ico` with your favicon
+8. Replace the `public/imgs/logo.png` with your logo and if possible `public/favicon.ico` with your favicon

-10. Move to the terminal / powershell, run the command below.
+9. Move to the terminal / powershell, run the command below.
 Allow the firebase CLI to access your project
     ```sh
     firebase login
     ```
-11. Initialize firebase, select the options
+10. Initialize firebase, select the options
     - Use existing project
     - Select your project (Which you created in step 3)
     - Select firestore, functions and hosting